 However, when both acts are applicable, the one offering greater benefits to the employee takes precedence in providing assistance and support.

 How much will I get for my Workers’ Compensation settlement?

-Under Workers’ Compensation settlement, an employee will be given that amount of money that is required to cover his expenses like attorney fee, unpaid medical bills, medical diagnosis and treatment, child support, permanent disability compensation, and so on.
+Within a Workers’ Compensation settlement, an employee receives a specific amount of money to cover various expenses.
+These may include attorney fees, unpaid medical bills, costs related to medical diagnosis and treatment, child support, permanent disability compensation, and more.

 Negotiations during settlement discussions often revolve around the type and duration of disability, ongoing and future medical treatment expenses, and other pertinent points.